planetfederal/GeoGig/doc/technical/source/geogig-network-sync.rst

 The server provides a "manifest" document advertising its named refs and their current commit ids.
 Synchronization operations generally begin with the client requesting a manifest from the server in order to assess the differences between their histories.

-The manifest resource responds to GET requests at ``repo/manifest`` relative to the GeoGit server and contains a line-oriented textual description of the refs.
+The manifest resource responds to GET requests at ``repo/manifest`` relative to the GeoGig server and contains a line-oriented textual description of the refs.
 Each ref includes its name and commit id (the commit id in hexadecimal notation); a prefix including the symbolic name for the ref may also be included.
 The first line should represent the HEAD symbolic ref.